mhoc/river/README.md

 # Commands

-`/json`: Enables and disables easy json parsing so things like `id:5 name:michael` will send `{"id":5,"name":"michael"}`.
+`/json`: Enables and disables easy json parsing.
+Sending, say, `id:5 name:michael` will expand to `{"id":5,"name":"michael"}`.
 Its pretty basic right now.
+No nested objects or arrays.